 Fellow Since 1998

-This profile was prepared when Harry Andrews was elected to the Ashoka Fellowship in 1998.
+This description of Harry Andrews's work was prepared when Harry Andrews was elected to the Ashoka Fellowship in 1998.

 On the Andaman and Nicobar Islands, Harry Andrews is developing the first national park in India to include local people as full partners in multifaceted conservation efforts that address sustainability for both natural resources and the economic activity of local populations.